NiaOrg/NiaPy/docs/source/testing.rst

 the test cases fails, we are notified about failing tests.
 Those should be fixed before we merge your pull request to master branch.

-For the purpose of checking if all test are passing localy you can run following command:
+For the purpose of checking if all test are passing locally you can run following command:

 .. code-block:: bash